rubickking04/rubickking04/README.md

 <h3 align="left"> 🧑‍💻 About Me: </h3>
-<h4 align="left">I'm a Student from Zamboanga Peninsula Polytechnic State University - College of Information and Computing Science and A Fullstack Developer from Zamboanga City, Phillippines 7000</h4>
+<p align="left">I'm a 4th year BSIT Student from Zamboanga Peninsula Polytechnic State University - College of Information and Computing Science and A Fullstack Developer from Zamboanga City, Phillippines 7000</p>